Business Knowledge Beyond Compare

 Some banks use business valuations to support conventional business loans which may or may not involve a change in ownership where the SBA is not a participant.
 These business valuations are often ordered where the business has few tangible assets, yet they have significant revenues and cash flow.

-We provide business valuations that are used during a loan workout process, whereas, the business has positive cash flow, but not enough cash flow to support the current debt.
+We provide business valuation services that are used during a loan workout process, whereas, the business has positive cash flow, but not enough cash flow to support the current debt.